MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Germany/electronic-submission-of-sales-vat-advance-notifications-to-elster.md

 If you use a proxy server to submit the ELSTER documents, you must specify the settings in the **Electronic VAT Decl.
 Setup** window.

-For more information, see [How to: Set Up Sales VAT Advance Notifications for ELSTER](how-to-set-up-sales-vat-advance-notifications-for-elster.md).
+For more information, see [Set Up Sales VAT Advance Notifications for ELSTER](how-to-set-up-sales-vat-advance-notifications-for-elster.md).

 ## Certificates and Style Sheets
 Your company must register at the ELSTER online portal so that you can acquire the necessary certificates.
 If you have already registered, you do not have to register again.